OctopusDeploy/docs/src/pages/docs/administration/sync-instances/index.md

 Another reason we hear about is needing an approval process for changes to the deployment process.
 Please see our [config as code feature](/docs/projects/version-control) as that integrates with git, which allows for branching and pull requests.

 ### Performance improvement
-The final reason reason we hear about is to "speed up the deployment."
+The final reason we hear about is to "speed up the deployment."
 Typically we hear this when Octopus is located in one data center and deployment targets are located in a data center in another country or continent.
 That can lead to long package acquisition from the built-in repository and latency.

 - If package acquisition is taking a long time to transfer to the targets, consider:
     - Enabling [delta compression for package transfers](/docs/deployments/packages/delta-compression-for-package-transfers) to reduce the amount of data to transfer.